Woodruff

 This section has been translated automatically.

-The woodruff belongs to the genus of rennet herbs, which is very rich in species with about 650 species.
-In addition to woodruff, the burdock bedstraw (Galium aparine), the meadow bedstraw (Galium mollugo) and the true bedstraw (Galium verum) are used for folk medicine.
+Woodruff belongs to the genus of bedstraw, which is very species-rich with around 650 species.
+In addition to woodruff, the common bedstraw (Galium aparine), the meadow bedstraw (Galium mollugo) and the true bedstraw (Galium verum) are also used in folk medicine.